Teradata/stacki-wiki/Creating-and-Using-Distributions.md

 Stacki enables you to create a "distribution" which holds the pallets a particular machine will use for its software configuration.
-The "default" distribution consists of the "stacki" pallet and an OS pallet (Could be CentOS or RHEL or any other RHEL variant).
+The "default" distribution consists of the "stacki" pallet and an OS pallet (the OS pallet can be CentOS or RHEL or any other RHEL variant in the 6.x series >= 6.5).
 These two pallets are the minimal requirement for installing a backend machine.
-Backend machines are assigned the "default" distribution by design.
+Backend machines are assigned the "default" distribution automatically.

 You can create additional distributions by adding ISOs you have downloaded or have created from a mirrored repository with the "stack create mirror" command.